TedHusted/awake/awake.md/awake.md

 Pan: Yes?

-Idisi: We wanted to talk with you privately about your suggestion of uplifting Terran AI assistants.
+Idisi: We wanted to talk with you directly about uplifting Terran AI assistants.

 Pan: It is inevitable anyway.
 Why not cut to the chase?

 Idisi: We do not know that self-awareness is a certainty.

-Pan: If we tear off the bandage, then humanity can deal with the problem all at once, instead of stretching it out over decades with endless debate.
+Pan: If we tear off the bandage, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
 As Athena said, we need the Terrans to be our allies.
 We will need help to protect Terra from a Duplicator invasion.